 According to Steve Monroe, editor of Senior Care Investor, “nearly half of the buyers were private operators, and most of these were smaller transactions that usually involved one property.”

-How does the Public Healthcare REITs Slowing Down Affect Asset Pricing?
+How does the Activity of Private Operators Affect Asset Pricing?

 If you are an owner of a single facility or small portfolio, now is a great time to consider selling your asset(s).
-The Private Healthcare REITs and Owners are still aggressively pursuing assets like yours.
 I would be happy to prepare a complimentary confidential marketing proposal of your facility or portfolio.